-We conjecture that a key reason for this difference is that the default level of incentives for improving learning outcomes are low for both officials and teachers in many public-sector settings (including ours), and the intervention did not meaningfully change these.
-This is consistent with growing evidence of complementarities between inputs (including knowledge) and incentives in improving outcomes in developing countries across education, health, and even in the private sector.3 It may also explain the contrast between our findings and evidence from the US and the UK, where school ratings have been found to improve student performance when accompanied by the threat of sanctions for low-performing schools and principals (Figlio and Loeb, 2011; Figlio and Rouse, 2006; Rockoff and Turner, 2010; Hussain, 2015).4
+Our results contrast with recent evidence of large and persistent productivity gains from providing management consulting to private firms in developing countries (see e.g. Bloom et al. (2013); Bruhn, Karlan, and Schoar (2018); Iacovone, Maloney, and McKenzie (2022)).
+One possible reason for this difference is that unlike private firms who have incentives for improving productivity, officials and teachers in most public-sector contexts (including ours), have few incentives to improve outcomes, and the intervention did not change these.
+Thus our results are consistent with growing evidence of complementarities between inputs (including knowledge) and incentives in improving outcomes in developing countries across education, health, and even in the private sector.1 It may also explain the contrast between our findings and evidence from the US and the UK, where school ratings have been found to improve student performance when accompanied by the threat of sanctions for low-performing schools and principals (Figlio and Loeb, 2011; Figlio and Rouse, 2006; Rockoff and Turner, 2010; Hussain, 2015).